ayan-gorain/insurancecapstone/INSURANCE_SYSTEM_WORKFLOW.md

 ## System Overview

-**SecureGuard Pro** is a comprehensive insurance management system built with modern web technologies.
+**LifeShield** is a comprehensive insurance management system built with modern web technologies.
 It provides a complete solution for insurance policy management, claims processing, and customer-agent relationships.

 ### Technology Stack
 - **Frontend**: Angular 20+ with TypeScript, Tailwind CSS, NgRx for state management